 The current economic slowdown and any further economic decline in future reporting periods could negatively affect our business and results of operations.
 The volatility of the current economic climate makes it difficult for us to predict the complete impact of this slowdown on our business and results of operations.
 Due to these current economic conditions, our customers may face financial difficulties, the unavailability of or reduction in commercial credit, or both, that may result in decreased sales by and revenues to our company.
 Certain of our customers may cease operations or seek bankruptcy protection, which would reduce our cash flows and adversely impact our results of operations.
 Our customers that are financially viable and not experiencing economic distress may elect to reduce the volume of orders for our products in an effort to remain financially stable or as a result of the unavailability of commercial credit which would negatively affect our results of operations.
 We may also have difficulty accessing the global credit markets due to the tightening of commercial credit availability and the financial difficulties of our customers, which would result in decreased ability to fund capital-intensive strategic projects and our ongoing acquisition strategy.
-Further, we may experience challenges in forecasting revenues and operating results may result in volatility in the market price of our common stock.
+Further, we may experience challenges in forecasting revenues and operating results due to these global economic conditions.
+The difficulty in forecasting revenues and operating results may result in volatility in the market price of our common stock.